 Legacy and Contemporary Relevance

 The contributions of the Canary Islands and Cape Verde to early exploration extend far beyond their immediate historical context.
-These islands were nodes in a global network that connected continents and set the stage for modern globalization.
+These islands were integral nodes in a global network that connected continents and set the stage for modern globalization.
 Their ports facilitated not only the exchange of goods but also the movement of people, ideas, and diseases.
-The demographic and cultural impact can still be seen in the languages spoken, the foods eaten, and the music played across Latin America and West Africa.
+The demographic and cultural impacts are still evident today in the languages spoken, cuisines enjoyed, and musical traditions celebrated across Latin America and West Africa.

-Today, both archipelagos continue to serve as strategic stopover points, though in different contexts.
-The Canary Islands are a major tourist destination and a hub for migration flows from Africa to Europe.
-Cape Verde has developed a service-based economy and is a popular winter sun destination for Europeans.
-Their geographical positions still matter for transatlantic aviation, shipping, and telecommunications.
-Undersea cables that carry internet traffic between Europe, Africa, and the Americas often land in the Canary Islands or Cape Verde, drawing on the same routes pioneered by explorers more than five centuries ago.
+Today, both archipelagos continue to serve as strategic stopover points, though in evolving contexts.
+The Canary Islands have become a major tourist destination and act as a hub for migration flows from Africa to Europe.
+Cape Verde has developed a predominantly service-based economy and is popular with European tourists seeking winter sun.
+Their geographic positions remain vital for transatlantic aviation, shipping, and telecommunications.
+Notably, undersea fiber-optic cables linking Europe, Africa, and the Americas often land in the Canary Islands or Cape Verde, following routes pioneered by explorers more than five centuries ago.

-Understanding the historical importance of these islands helps us appreciate the complex, interconnected nature of early exploration.
+Understanding the historical importance of these islands enriches our appreciation of the complex, interconnected nature of early exploration.
 They were not merely waypoints on a map but active participants in the processes that shaped the modern world.
-For further reading, see the Encyclopaedia Britannica entry on the Canary Islands, the World History Encyclopedia article on Cape Verde, and the UNESCO World Heritage listing for Ribeira Grande.
+For further reading and exploration, consider the Encyclopaedia Britannica entry on the Canary Islands, the World History Encyclopedia article on Cape Verde, and the UNESCO World Heritage listing for Ribeira Grande.

 The Human Element: Sailors, Merchants, and Slaves

-Explorers themselves were deeply affected by their stays in these islands.
-Columbus drafted a letter to the Spanish monarchs while anchored at La Gomera.
-Diogo Cão and Bartolomeu Dias spent weeks in Cape Verdean waters preparing for their voyages down the African coast.
-The diaries and logs of these voyages often mention the quality of the water, the friendliness of the locals, and the availability of fresh food.
-These routine mentions reveal how dependent exploration was on these island outposts.
-Without them, many expeditions would have ended in disaster, turned back early, or never started.
+Explorers and sailors themselves were deeply affected by their experiences in these islands.
+Columbus composed letters to the Spanish monarchs while anchored at La Gomera, reflecting on his voyages and plans.
+Portuguese navigators like Diogo Cão and Bartolomeu Dias spent weeks in Cape Verdean waters preparing for their expeditions down the African coast.
+The diaries and logs of these voyages often mention the quality of the water, the hospitality of local inhabitants, and the availability of fresh food—details that underscore the islands’ critical role in sustaining exploration.
+Without these indispensable stopovers, many expeditions might have faltered or failed entirely, altering the course of history.